SamD770/SamD770.github.io/_posts/2024-10-20-gradients-FIMetric-blogpost.md

 Bearing the above in mind, we can come to a definition of novelty that extends beyond how probable a sample is: we can say that a sample contains novelty if it contains unlearned, but learnable, structure.

-Consdier the following scenario: while driving in your car, you observe a cloud shape that you haven't seen before.
+Consider the following scenario: while driving in your car, you observe a cloud shape that you haven't seen before.
 This exact configuration of the cloud is highly unlikely under your world model, yet you don't stop to learn the exact structure of the cloud, as doing so doesn't teach you about future clouds.
 All the unpredictable structure of the cloud is at least for a human observer, unlearnable.
-In contrast, consider observing a skateboarder(?)
+In contrast, consider observing a skateboarder on the road for the first time.
+There's learnable information about how the skateboarder

 - want an example that manifestly equates likelihoods yet one is obviously novel and the other is obviously not

 - a car version that you have seen before -> not novel as you don't update much
 - a car version that you have not seen before -> novel, you can learn it and add to your mental dictionary

-Consider the following scenario: while driving in your car you observe two objects: 1.
-A cloud with a shape you haven't seen before 2.
-A car with a shape that you haven't seen before.
-Th

 Consider your reaction to discovering the outcome of two events: 1. a coin flip vs 2. a very tight election.
 Both of the events have outcomes with roughly $p = 0.5$ in your world model, but the discovering the binary outcome of the election is much more _interesting_, it provides a rich trove of information for your world model as to how voter opinions have drifted in comparison to polling, perceived likability of the candidates, et cetera.